Congestive Heart Failure

 Heart tests, such as nuclear heart scanning and echo, often are done during stress testing.

 Cardiac MRI (magnetic resonance imaging) uses radio waves, magnets, and a computer to create pictures of your heart as it’s beating.
-The test produces both still and moving pictures of your heart and major blood vessels.
+The test produces both still and moving images of your heart and major blood vessels.

 A cardiac MRI can show whether parts of your heart are damaged.
 Doctors also use MRI in research studies to find early signs of heart failure, even before symptoms appear.